 In this blog post series, we show you some insights into the Motius way of being more productive.
 Not to write a general “How to be more productive”-guide but to find out more about our own employees and our company culture.

 What happened in Part 1:

 In the first article of this series, we summarized our basic understanding of productivity.
 And how we learned to prioritize and to avoid the risk of just doing things to get the feeling of being busy.
-We also looked into the first Method and the basics of getting things done.
+We also looked into the first Method and the basics of getting things done and organizing your tasks.
 Check it out here.

 Find out what suits you best

 When it comes to productivity approaches, there are numerous ideas, concepts, frameworks, etc. Definitely, it is a good idea to take some time, inform yourself and consider which ones might suit you best.
 But in the end, it all comes down to trying.

 It’s on you to put in the (productive) work of finding an approach that works for you.
 Based on our experience, that can take a while.
 You might experience some setbacks, get frustrated or simply can’t decide which one to try first.
 But don’t worry about it, just keep going.
 Put in the effort every day and eventually, you’ll find an approach that works for you.
 If you wanna talk to us about this topic in person or if you have any approaches that are worth a try, comment on this blog post or just contact us!
 We would love to hear your ideas!